Automated backups that work are mind-liberating! I've shared

 in my homelab.

 In this first post I want to explain my goals and my overall setup.
-In the next post I'll explore in detail how I

 handle encryption.
 I'd also love to hear how you handle your backups: share in the comments.